Melissa Price (politician): Politics

 Price unsuccessfully contested the state seat of Kalgoorlie at the March 2013 state election.
 In July 2013 she won Liberal preselection for the federal seat of Durack, following the retirement of the incumbent MP Barry Haase.
 She retained Durack for the Liberals at the September 2013 federal election, with the Nationals candidate Shane van Styn finishing second on the two-candidate-preferred count.

 Price served on the speaker's panel from 2015 to 2016 and was chair of the House of Representatives standing committee on indigenous affairs from 2016 to 2017.
 She was re-elected at the 2016 federal election, despite being challenged for Liberal preselection by geologist and global warming denier David Archibald.

-Price is a member of the centre-right faction of the Liberal Party.
+Price is a member of the Centrist faction of the Liberal Party, after previously being aligned with the Centre-Right faction during the Morrison government years.